Enhanced Detection of Tiny Objects in Aerial Images: Introduction

 \section{Introduction}

 Advances in deep learning have transformed object detection, evolving from early sliding-window CNNs such as R-CNN \cite{girshick2014rcnn} to modern pyramidal, end-to-end architectures.
 Two-stage detectors—including Faster R-CNN \cite{ren2015faster}, Feature Pyramid Networks (FPN) \cite{lin2017fpn}, and Mask R-CNN \cite{he2017maskrcnn}—first generate region proposals and then refine classification and localization, achieving state-of-the-art accuracy.
-In parallel, one-stage models prioritise speed by eliminating the proposal stage; seminal examples include SSD \cite{liu2016ssd} and the “You Only Look Once” (YOLO) family \cite{Redmon2016_yolo} \cite{redmon2018yolov3}.
+In parallel, one-stage models prioritize speed by eliminating the proposal stage; seminal examples include SSD \cite{liu2016ssd} and the “You Only Look Once” (YOLO) family \cite{Redmon2016_yolo} \cite{redmon2018yolov3}.
 Although one-stage detectors excel in training speed, they tend to struggle with detecting tiny objects as a design trade-off.
 This limitation is especially pronounced in aerial imagery, where targets often occupy only a few pixels amid cluttered backgrounds.
-This work addresses the challenge of tiny-object detection, using YOLOv8.
-Our contributions are threefold: (i) higher input resolution, (ii) targeted data augmentation, and (iii) an attention-augmented backbone—each yielding measurable gains.
+Many studies have been conducted to tackle this problem and delivered significant enhancement using YOLO model family.
+Our research is highly influenced by both Zhu et al\cite{Zhu_2021_ICCV} and Kang et al\cite{Kang2024_SECBAMYOLOv7} which successfully demonstrated the detection accuracy gain in aerial images using the attention modules.
+Kang et al. especially show that their multiple attention module augmented architecture is better than the SE Block-Only architecture.
+We further extended this idea to investigate whether the mixed use of attention modules can be always beneficial and what other factors can play an important role in detecting tiny objects using YOLOv8 and YOLC framework.
+Our contributions are fourfold: (i) effectiveness of higher input resolution, (ii) importance of targeted data augmentation, (iii) compare a hybrid attention-augmented backbone against the single-type attention augmented backbone and obtain the MoonNet design which out-performed among the design candidates, and (iv) suggest a possible alternative gating mechanism for attention modules.